omegaml/omegaml/docs/source/guide/cli/intro.rst

 access to the

 * storages - access datasets, models, scripts, jobs
-* runtime - interact with the omega|ml runtime
+* runtime - interact with the omega-ml runtime
 * cloud - managed service configuration and access
 * shell - the Python shell with omegaml initialized